-Universal Basic Income (UBI) is an ambitious and controversial social policy that is being studied and explored by many countries around the world as an answer to the existence of human population and fulfillment of their needs is at question due to technological advancements, putting jobs at stake that are vulnerable to automation.
-UBI is defined as a fixed amount, at a level sufficient for subsistence, given by the state to all its citizens regardless of income or work status, as depicted in Figure 3.
+In a survey by Futurism entitled "Universal Basic Income (UBI)" many questions has been raised including the Robot-to-Worker increase ratio and many debatable social issues related to technology which has been studied and explored by many countries around the world as an answer to the existence of human population and fulfillment of their needs is at question due to technological advancements, putting jobs at stake that are vulnerable to automation5.
+UBI is defined as a fixed amount, at a level sufficient for subsistence, given by the state to all its citizens regardless of income or work status.